 Dr. Bren Elliott is the state turnaround superintendent at the Tennessee Department of Education (TDOE), where she oversees the statewide Achievement School District.
 In addition, she supports certain priority schools that have been identified as the most in need of improvement.

-Dr. Bren Elliott is the chief of school improvement and supports for District of Columbia Public Schools (DCPS).
-She has been with DCPS for five years and previously served as the district’s chief of equity, the first person to hold the position.
-In her current role, she leads efforts to see that the district meets goals outlined in its strategic plan.
-She also oversees a team that works to dramatically increase excellent schools and ensure students—particularly vulnerable students—are in school, are engaged in rigorous learning, and have a joyful educational experience.
+Before TDOE, Elliott served as the chief of school improvement and supports for District of Columbia Public Schools (DCPS).
+Prior to that, she was the district’s chief of equity, the first person to hold the position.
+As chief of school improvement, Elliott led efforts to see that the district met goals outlined in its strategic plan.
+She also oversaw a team that worked to dramatically increase excellent schools and ensure students—particularly vulnerable students—are in school, are engaged in rigorous learning, and have a joyful educational experience.

 Elliott grew up poor on a small farm in North Carolina and sees herself as a testament to the difference that a great education can make for one’s quality of life and impact on the world.
 She holds a doctorate in educational leadership from High Point University; a master’s in curriculum and instruction from Tennessee State University; and a bachelor’s from the University of North Carolina at Wilmington, where she was a Distinguished Military Graduate.
 Elliott is a former officer in the United States Army and completed 10 years of military service.